dwrobel/flatcam/README.md

 15.04.2019

 - working on a new tool to process automatically PcbWizard Excellon files which are generated in 2 files
+- finished ToolPcbWizard; it will autodetect the Excellon format, units from the INF file

 14.04.2019